 Once you have confirmed you are pregnant, ask your health care adviser when you can schedule the first prenatal appointment.
 Unless you have a problem, the health care provider won’t schedule the appointment until the eighth week of pregnancy.

 During the first appointment, the doctor determines how many weeks you have been pregnant and predicts the delivery date.
 He will then schedule subsequent appointments every month until the 28th week, then every two weeks until the 36th week of pregnancy.
-During the appointments, the health care provider checks on your blood pressure and weight while examining the growth of the baby.
+During the appointments, the health care provider checks on your blood pressure and weight while examining the growth of the baby through pregnancy scan.
 Be sure to choose a health care provider who can help you throughout the pregnancy journey.
 You can look for:

 • A certified nurse-midwife: The professional specializes in women’s health needs including delivery, labor, prenatal and postpartum care